mappite/aGotino/README.md

 ### Features

-- move Right Ascension at sidereal speed (1x)
+- tracking (move Right Ascension at sidereal speed, 1x)
 - at button 1 & 2 press, cycle among forward and backward speeds (8x) on RA&Dec
 - listen on serial port for basic LX200 commands (tested with INDI LX200 Basic driver and Stellarium, Kstar, Cartes du Ciel)
 - listen on serial port for aGotino commands